RagtagOpen/freefrom-map-backend/README.md

 `.env` is included in the `.gitignore` for this repo and won't be included when you commit your changes.

+While .env.template contains some non-sensitive environment variables, there are a few that you'll need to get from the team.
+Ask in the #proj-freefrom-map-dev channel for these variables.

 ### Start the virtual environment (aka venv)

 We use [venv](https://docs.python.org/3/library/venv.html) to ensure that every developer is using the same dependency versions.